 The Shining (1980)

-The film follows Jack as he takes on a job as a winter caretaker for an isolated hotel, in hopes to overcome his writer’s block.
-Trapped in a remote hotel with a violent past, well, what could possibly go wrong.
+The film follows Jack as he takes on a job as a winter caretaker for an isolated hotel, in hopes of overcoming his writer’s block.
+Trapped in a remote hotel with a violent past, well, what could possibly go wrong?
 Watch the trailer here.

 IMDb Rating – 8.4/10